 - What were they like as a child?

-6. Likes and Dislikes
+6. Discover their Likes and Dislikes

-Or, their favorite music could be heavily related to what their parents played around the house when they were younger.
+Or, their favorite music could be related to what their parents played around the house when they were younger.

-Examples of likes and dislikes to consider:
+Here are examples of likes and dislikes that you can consider:

 - Favorite and least favorite food